Looking small to see color in a subdued winter landscape. Yosemite Valley, Yosemite National Park |

 Many years ago in a visit to Yosemite valley I attended a ranger hosted evening program conducted by a volunteer.
 One of those great people that will do most anything it takes in the park in order to be able to have a few hours for what most are there to do as visitors.
 In this person's case, photograph.

-Nature sets the table
+Nature sets the table of the intimate landscape |

 The introduction was everything to me.
 I've long forgotten the actual images that were presented that evening, however we were told that all the images that we were about to see were made in the last few seasons.
 All the work done before that period were "simply too big!"There was an explanation of this statement that followed but I hardly heard a word of it.
 I understood completely!
 I had also been shooting in the park for quite a while and had come to the same conclusion.
 What it meant to me was that I had yet to find the intimate landscape and I knew that I was now about to be shown it.
 I also knew that i was about to witness something very important.
 What I did not realize then was that I already had!